redox-os/book/src/developer-faq.md

 - The source code of the program must be available
 - The program should use cross-platform libraries (if not, more porting effort is required)
 - The program's build system should support cross-compilation (if not, more porting effort is required)
-- The program shouldn't directly use the Linux kernel API on its code (if not, more porting effort is required)
+- The program shouldn't directly use the Linux kernel API in its code (if not, more porting effort is required)

-Some APIs of the Linux kernel can be ported while others not, because they require a complete Linux kernel.
+Some APIs of the Linux kernel can be ported while others cannot, because they require a complete Linux kernel.

 ### How to determine the dependencies of some program?